gabrieldansereau/ms_downscaling_metawebs/README.md

 This method returns a prediction for every site with an average value and a standard deviation, which we considered as a measure of uncertainty;
-specifically, the output of a Gaussian MLL BRT is the probability distribution of observing the positive (*i.e.* presence) class.
+specifically, the output of a Gaussian MLL BRT is the probability distribution of observing the positive (*i.e.*, presence) class.
 We used the mean and standard deviation of the predicted outcome to build a Normal distribution for the probability of occurrence of a given species at each site (represented as probability distributions on @Fig:conceptual).
 We trained models across the extent chosen for occurrences (longitudes 175°W to 45°W and latitudes 10°N to 90°N), then predicted species distributions only for Canada.
 We used the 2021